Digital Survivors

 How could we resist though?
 The movie is about World War I. When is the last time a movie was made about that war?
 And the special effects looked decent.

 The breakdown of this movie is simple.
-Before America officially entered the war, some Americans volunteered to join France's air force to help them against the Germans just like French citizens have been so willing to help America today.
-Oh wait.
-I forgot.
-The French folk of today would rather make love with their faces instead of help other countries fight for their freedom.
+Before America officially entered the war, some Americans volunteered to join France’s air force to help them against the Germans.

 Aside from a few cool airplane scenes, there is nothing redeemable about this movie.
 It has "made for TV" written all over it with more cliches than near-misses in a dogfight.